jsmolka/egg-player/readme.md

 ### Internal
 - use the e-prefix for all global variables instead of egg
-- duration instead of length in Audio and other classes
 - check for the max property in timer pause
-- consider loading covers with multiple threads
 - move library into music library (at least an option)
-- adjust bar to config changes
 - reactive cache / library
   - use QFileSystemWatcher
   - update library / cache accordingly